 Importance of Ergonomics In Chiropractics

 Your health as a chiropractor is just as important as your patients’.
 Devices can improve your practice’s outcomes and patient satisfaction, but are these devices healthy for daily use?
 What makes a device ergonomic?

 The weight of the device has to be manageable for everyday use.
-Any device that is more than five pounds could pose an issue for some practitioners.
+Any device that is more than three pounds could pose an issue for some practitioners.
 Using a heavy device for an extended period of time can cause exhaustion and lead to a decrease in the number of patients you can treat on any given day.

 An ergonomic device should remove any undue strain on your body while you are practicing.
 Ergonomic devices shouldn’t cause you to physically feel strain in your muscles or back as you use it.
 This includes pushing the device or exerting your muscles to get the best use of the device.

 This one is probably the most important of the three.
 The device should be easily held in one hand and have a circumference that is easy to grab on to for an extended period of time.
 A device that easily sits in the hand can reduce the amount of energy you extend every treatment.

 Meant to improve ease of use and reduce injuries among users, ergonomic devices aim to make you more comfortable in your practice while also striving to improve your treatment of patients.

 By using ergonomic devices, you are safeguarding your health and improving the longevity of your practice.
 Ensuring that your practice’s devices are ergonomic safeguards the most important aspect of your practice: you.